 Residential status in India would be revealed on the total physical presence in India in the present Financial year (FY) and the foregoing 10 FYs as also the quantum of India-sourced income in the current FY.
 Residential status requires a new decision in every Fiscal year.

-Entitled as ROR, a person would be subjected to be taxed on worldwide income in India and would be needed to report the foreign incomes and assets held outside India in the tax return.
+Entitled as ROR, a person would be subjected to tax on worldwide income in India and would be needed to report the foreign incomes and assets held outside India in the tax return.
 A person entitled to an NR or RNOR would not be required to pay the tax in India on his foreign income (until obtained in India).

-Since you are a US citizen and moved back to India in the month of July, you might be entitled as RNOR of India for FY 2022-23 if your presence in India is 729 days or less in the period 1 April 2015 to 31 March 2022 or you entitled as NR of India in 9 out of 10 preceding FYs.
+Since you are a US citizen and moved back to India in July, you might be entitled as RNOR of India for FY 2022-23 if your presence in India is 729 days or less in the period 1 April 2015 to 31 March 2022 or you entitled as NR of India in 9 out of 10 preceding FYs.
 As an RNOR, you would be levied with a tax on the subsequent incomes in India:

-• Income obtained or deemed to be acquired in India;
+- Income obtained or deemed to be acquired in India;

-• Income that arises in India;
+- Income that arises in India;

-• Income deemed to arise in India;
+- Income deemed to arise in India;

-• Income arising outside India via business or profession set up in India.
+- Income arising outside India via business or profession set up in India.

 The salary income for the services directed in India would be acknowledged as deemed to arise in India.
-Hence the salary made through you during working in India from August would liable to tax in India despite being paid in the US account.
+Hence the salary made through you during working in India from August would be liable to tax in India despite being paid in the US account.
 The incurred salary as an RNOR in the US till July 2022 would not be liable for tax in India.
 As the salary obtained in the US the same might be subjected to be taxed in the US.
 In this situation, you might claim a specific advantage (either exemption or foreign tax credit) under the Double Taxation Avoidance Agreement (DTAA) between India and the US in that country, to prevent double taxation.

 Query: I purchased a flat whose cost is Rs 35 lakh in February last year with a bank loan.
 I paid the principal of Rs 1,33,951 along with the interest of Rs 1,70,049 in FY22.
 Rs 1.5 lakh would not be deducted by my employer beneath income tax section 80EEA for the first-time purchase of the house/flat.
 What method will I choose for the deduction seeing the situation?

 Solution: Under section 80EEA, some other interest payment deduction of Rs 1.5 lakh (post ending of the limit beneath Section 24(b)) would be furnished for those who are purchasing the home for the first time towards the loans opted regarding the affordable home worth up to Rs 45 lakh.
-The same deduction could be claimed till you would repaid your home loan.
+The same deduction could be claimed till you would repay your home loan.
 Rs 50,000 as an additional interest payment deduction under section 80EE post to exhausting the limit beneath Section 24(b) is authorized for first-time home buyers towards a property value up to Rs 50 lakh and loan amounts of up to Rs 35 lakh.
-When the purchaser claims the deductions beneath section 80EE then he could not claim for the deductions beneath Section 80EEA.
+When the purchaser claims the deductions beneath Section 80EE then he could not claim for the deductions beneath Section 80EEA.
 Any TDS surplus over the final tax liability will get refunded post-return processing.

-Query: No tax would be levied on the income of NRI, when I furnished the ITR 2 when my income exceeds Rs 2.5 lakh then I was required to show the salary first complying with the exemptions.
+Query: No tax would be levied on the income of NRI, when I furnished the ITR 2 when my income exceeded Rs 2.5 lakh then I was required to show the salary first complying with the exemptions.
 While furnishing the returns what method shall I choose for that?

 Solution: In various judicial pronouncements, it has been held that non-resident Indians may not be taxed in India for receiving a salary for services rendered outside the country in their Indian NRE accounts NRIs who used to earn interest on these NRE accounts would get free from the tax.
 The same would be reported that NRIs earning income in the salary form and the interest is more than Rs 2.5 lakh are needed to file the income return in ITR-2 form.
 Under tax treaties and claim refunds if the TDS would get deducted from the income then NRIs could avail the advantage.
 For the same, you are required to reconcile the TDS credit along with the advance tax as shown in Form 26AS under income tax.